Secured vs. Unsecured Debt

 Credit Card Debt

 Students loans are for students who need help paying educational expenses such as tuition, books, school or educational supplies, and living expenses.
+These are almost always unsecured debt.

 If you’re dealing with unsurmountable debt and you want them discharged, our Portland debt attorneys can help.
 Bankruptcy can be a confusing and stressful process.
 We are here to help by providing the service of a bankruptcy and debt attorney who will explain the process, answer your questions, and walk you through the paperwork.
 We provide exceptional service, taking the hard out of bankruptcy whether you’re dealing with secured or unsecured debt.